-That all changed when the CARES Act passed in March 2020, expanding the list of FSA-eligible items.
-Now you can use FSA funds to pay for many of your favorite over-the-counter medications and treatments with no additional documentation necessary.
+That all changed when the CARES Act passed in March 2020, expanding the list of FSA eligible items.
+Now you can use FSA funds to pay for many of your favorite over-the-counter medications with no prescription necessary.

 If you're like some people, you may have money left over in your FSA at the end of the year.
-If your employer doesn't let you roll over money from your FSA or provide a grace period, then you have to use the funds before December 31.
+If your employer doesn't let you roll over money from your FSA or provide a grace period, then you have to use the funds before your plan ends.

 Now that flu season is here, it may be a good idea to resupply your flu medication.
 Cold medicines can reduce your cough, making it easier to sleep at night.
 A daytime cold medicine will be less drowsy than a night-time option, and some people prefer to have both.

 Pain relievers like ibuprofen, naproxen and acetaminophen are must-haves for any family medicine cabinet.
 These can help reduce inflammation, lower a fever or alleviate pain after an injury.

 If you've ever woken up with a massive headache or sprained your ankle while running, you probably know how important it is to have immediate access to something that will soothe your pain.
 Both brand-name and generic products are FSA eligible.

 Allergy sufferers can now find some relief by using their FSA to purchase antihistamines and other allergy medications.